Observational Signatures of Rotating Ay\'{o}n-Beato-Garc\'{i}a Black Holes: Shadows, Accretion Disks and Images: EHT Constraints on Black Hole Parameters from M87 and Sgr A

 The EHT collaboration released the first resolved image of the shadow of Sgr A$^{*}$ based on the 2017 VLBI campaign at 1.3\,mm wavelength.
 This observation is particularly valuable for probing strong-field gravity: (i) Sgr A$^{*}$ samples spacetime curvature $\sim 10^6$ times stronger than that of M87$^{*}$, and (ii) its mass-to-distance ratio is independently constrained by decades of stellar orbit monitoring.

 Using multiple imaging and modeling pipelines, the EHT data reveal a remarkably consistent ring-like structure.
 Independent measurements of the S0-2 star’s orbit with the Keck telescopes and the Very Large Telescope Interferometer (VLTI) yield a mass of $M = 4.0_{-0.6}^{+1.1} \times 10^6\,M_\odot$ and a distance of $D = 8$\,kpc.
 The reconstructed shadow diameter falls within the range $\theta_\mathrm{d} \in [46.9,\,50]\,\mu\mathrm{as}$, in excellent agreement with the Kerr black hole prediction.
 Nevertheless, this measurement still leaves room for viable alternatives within modified theories of gravity.
+In the following analysis we fix the mass and distance of Sgr A$^{*}$ to their central values, $M = 3.93 \times 10^{6}\,M_\odot$ and $D = 8\,\mathrm{kpc}$.
+Both quantities carry observational uncertainties of about $10\%$, and these uncertainties are not folded into our analysis.
+Consequently, the parameter ranges derived below depend directly on the adopted central values; the quantitative consequence of this choice is made explicit at the end of this subsection.